holdymoldy/arjuna/contributing.rst

 The source code for this documentation is hosted here: https://github.com/holdymoldy/arjuna.
 It is written in reStructuredText.
 To contribute to the documentation, you'll need a basic understanding of git and rst (http://docutils.sourceforge.net/rst.html).

+The project is structured to have a single "root" file and arbitrarily many "branch" files.
+In this project, the "root" file is called "index.rst".
+The "branch" files all have the ending ".rst".
+If you want to add a new page, your file must be named with a ".rst" extension.
+Then, the name of this file must be added to "index.rst" so that it is included in the tree structure during compilation.
+For example, if I create a file called "arjuna_facts.rst", I have to include "arjuna_facts" in the "index.rst" file.

 Git
 ---